hk-kumawat/Multi-Disease-Predictor-Diabetes-Heart-Parkinsons/README.md

 <br>

-1. **Diabetes Prediction:**
+### 1.  **Diabetes Prediction:**
-   - **Description**: This example demonstrates a user's input values for diabetes-related health indicators, with the resulting prediction displayed as either "Diabetes Detected" or "No Diabetes Detected."<br>
+   This example demonstrates a user's input values for diabetes-related health indicators, with the resulting prediction displayed as either "Diabetes Detected" or "No Diabetes Detected.<br>

 ![Screenshot 2024-10-31 025040](https://github.com/user-attachments/assets/a3da41bf-bda1-4bfb-829d-6a609a1a8080)

 <br>
 <br>

-2. **Heart Disease Prediction:**
+### 2. **Heart Disease Prediction:**
-   - **Description**: Here, the input values relate to risk factors associated with heart disease, with the application outputting either "Heart Disease Detected" or "No Heart Disease Detected." <br>
+   Here, the input values relate to risk factors associated with heart disease, with the application outputting either "Heart Disease Detected" or "No Heart Disease Detected. <br>

 ![heart](https://github.com/user-attachments/assets/65d19811-d491-4cbf-8d93-5357c0e742af)
 <br>
 <br>

-3. **Parkinson's Disease Prediction:**
+### 3. **Parkinson's Disease Prediction:**
-   - **Description**: This output shows the application's prediction for Parkinson's disease, where specific health metrics are analyzed, leading to a result of either "Parkinson's Disease Detected" or "No Parkinson's Disease Detected."
+   This output shows the application's prediction for Parkinson's disease, where specific health metrics are analyzed, leading to a result of either "Parkinson's Disease Detected" or "No Parkinson's Disease Detected.
      <br>

 ![parkinsons](https://github.com/user-attachments/assets/074fda68-0329-45b1-8e6b-c1dc279f96f0)